onaio/help/faqs/_posts/2015-05-14-uploading-xlsforms.md

 ![](/content/screenshots/faq/add-form.png)

+#### Enter an External XLSForm URL

-For XLS forms hosted on an external url, paste the url into the window and click the **Add form button**.
+For XLSForms hosted on an external url, paste the url into the window and click the **Add form button**.

 ![](/content/screenshots/faq/upload-url.png)